 With a name fit for a heavy metal band, volcanic lightning forms during volcanic eruptions.
 Friction between particles of ash in the hectic moments of an eruption generates powerful electrostatic charges in a process similar to that in a stormcloud.
 Eventually, all that energy has to go somewhere, so it discharges in the form of lightning.

-We actually have very reliable evidence that ancient peoples knew of volcanic lightning.
+We have very reliable evidence that ancient peoples knew of volcanic lightning.
 Pliny the Younger, the nephew of Pliny the Elder, describes the eruption of Mount Vesuvius in 79 AD as being “at intervals obscured by the transient blaze of lightning”.

-The northern lights are the product of interactions between the Earth’s magnetic field and charged particles incoming in solar wind.
+The northern lights are the product of interactions between the Earth’s magnetic field and charged particles incoming in the solar wind.
 In essence, these particles carry an electric charge which causes them to be repulsed by the magnetic field.

 So technically, they form an electrical current.
 The light and colors are given off by gas particles in the atmosphere becoming ionized (energized) by this current.
-The color given off is a product of the frequency these particles vibrate on.
+The color given off is a product of the frequency these particles vibrate.
 In the higher layers of the atmosphere, emissions tend to be low-frequency shades of red.
 These turn more towards green and blue at lower altitudes and ultraviolet at the lowest altitudes.